FundyPhytoPhys/prochlorococcus_o2/Output/output.md

 #### PLOSFiguresRound1 subfolder

-Contains all .tiff figures renamed to match the order in which they appear in the manuscript and the manuscript that was submitted as a .docx.
+Contains all .tiff figures renamed to match the order in which they appear in the manuscript (Fig1 to Fig12) and "Manuscript_O2_PLOS1.docx" is the manuscript formatted as per PLOS ONE guideline for submission.